zhongturtle/FCND-P4-Estimation-CPP/README.md

 Observe that there’s quite a bit of error in attitude estimation.

 2. In `QuadEstimatorEKF.cpp`, you will see the function `UpdateFromIMU()` contains a complementary filter-type attitude filter.
 To reduce the errors in the estimated attitude (Euler Angles), implement a better rate gyro attitude integration scheme.
 You should be able to reduce the attitude errors to get within 0.1 rad for each of the Euler angles, as shown in the screenshot below.
+   - In this fuction , we use the Quaternion<float> class, which has a handy FromEuler123_RPY function for creating a quaternion from Euler Roll/PitchYaw (Quaternion<float> also has a IntegrateBodyRate function, though this uses quaternions, not Euler angles)

 ![attitude example](images/attitude-screenshot.png)